Xie Bingcan (1934-2020) was a respected master teacher of Qigong, Tuina, and Taijiquan.

-Despite having built a reputation as an expert himself, Xie continued to seek new insights and perspectives.
+Despite having built a reputation as an expert himself, Master Xie continued to seek new insights and perspectives.
 Starting in 1987, Xie advanced his long-established study of Wu style Taijiquan under the personal instruction of Ma Yueliang and Wu Yinghua.

 After a favorable mention by Zhang Luping in the April 1990 issue of T’ai Chi Magazine, Xie was finally recognized by the English-speaking Taiji community.
 Students began traveling from around the world to seek his instruction.
 Four years later, he moved to the United States, joining an active Chinese martial arts community in the greater Seattle area.